dotnet/AspNetCore.Docs/aspnetcore/grpc/basics.md

 The tooling package [Grpc.Tools](https://www.nuget.org/packages/Grpc.Tools/) is required to generate the C# assets from *.proto* files.
 The generated assets (files):

-* Are generated on a as-needed basis each time the project is built.
+* Are generated on an as-needed basis each time the project is built.
 * Are not added to the project or checked into source control.
 * Are a build artifact contained in the *obj* directory.